-Item Notes Item 5 Transferee name and capacity For a transferee recorded in Item 5 there are Name data f name/s of an individual or the name (and ACN/ARBN if Tenancy/ Capacity data field (the tenancy or capacity of the tenancy or capacity or capaci applicable) of an organisation) and a 5.
+Item Notes Item 5 Transferee name and capacity For a transferee recorded in Item 5 there are Name data finame/s of an individual or the name (and ACN/ARBN if a Tenancy/ Capacity data field (the tenancy or capacity of the tenancy or capacity). applicable) of an organisation) and a 5.
 Transferee TERENCE JAMES BROWN MAUREEN BROWN Joint Tenants Name data fields Tenancy/Capacity data field 5.
-Transferee BIG CITY DEVELOPER PTY LTD ACN 654 987 123 As Trustee Name data fields Tenancy/Capacity data field Only the name of the Transferee can be inserted in the Name data fields.
-It is not permissible to include other words or symbols that are not part of the name of the transferee in the Name data fields (e.g. the capacity of a transferee, a reference to previously lodged evidence or using a symbol like "." for the family name of an individual transferee that only has a given name).
-Where a transferee will be recorded as holding the interest this must be recorded by selecting the relevant capacity for displayed in the Tenancy/Capacity data field.
-A Form 20 will need to be completed for a trustee transferee (see Partrust will be provided in that form. or the transferee which will be (electronic) - Trust Details Form Transferee recorded as Trustee - Form 20 - Trust Details Form (electronic) not an attachment If one or more of the transferees will be recorded as a tru Details Form (electronic) must be completed for each tru [51-5000]).
-The Form 20 - Trust Details Form (electronic) is not an a provided as an attachment or as a separate dealing. attachment.
+Transferee BIG CITY DEVELOPER PTY LTD ACN 654 987 123 As Trustee Name data fields Tenancy/Capacity data field Only the name of the Transferee can be inserted in the Na me data fields.
+It is not permissible to include other words or symbols that transferee in the Name data fields (e.g. the capacity of a transferee or using a symbol like "." for the family only has a given name). ransferee, a reference to previously Where a transferee will be recorded as holding the interes this must be recorded by selecting the relevant capacity for displayed in the Tenancy/Capacity data field.
+A Form 20 will need to be completed for a trustee transferee (see Partrust will be provided in that form. or the transferee which will be (electronic) - Trust Details Form Transferee recorded as Trustee - Form 20 - Trust Details Form (electronic) not an attachment If one or more of the transferees will be recorded as a trus Details Form (electronic) must be completed for each trus [51-5000]).
+The Form 20 - Trust Details Form (electronic) is not an a provided as an attachment or as a separate dealing. ttachment.
 It cannot be The Subscriber will enter the information required for the Details Form (electronic) in the relevant fields within the Network Operator interface and the rendered form will be the Form 1 (electronic) dealing (see page 3 of Electronic [1-5620]).
-Electronic Lodgment e included as part of
+Electronic Lodgment eincluded as part of